ibm-cloud-docs/account/tagging_resources.md

 {: note}

 Access management tags
 :   Access management tags are used to manage access to resources.
 They can be created in advance for use in access policies, which grant access to the resources where access management tags are attached.
 Only the account administrator can create access management tags, and they can delete them only when the tags aren't attached to any resources in the account.
 Only the resource administrator can attach and detach access management tags on the resource itself.
+When you create access management tags programmatically, they must be declared with `tag_type = "access"` to distinguish them from user tags.

 ## Tagging rules
 {: #limits}